PILATI FEDERICO

 Research

-- The creator economy and monetization systems on digital platforms, with examples such as Twitch (Scientific Reports) and Bandcamp (IJCP);
+- The creator economy and its associated monetization models, exemplified by live-streaming services such as Twitch (Scientific Reports) and online music distribution platforms like Bandcamp (IJCP);

-- Infodemic and digital knowledge communities on Twitter (Social Science & Medicine), with particular attention to the risks of disinformation and algorithmic censorship (Frontiers in Sociology);
+- The formation of knowledge communities on Twitter during the Covid-19 (Social Science & Medicine), with particular attention both to misinformation risks and algorithmic censorship (Frontiers in Sociology);

-- Mediatized controversies at the intersection of junk news and the attention economy on Facebook (RIS) and Twitter (ComPol, Tecnoscienza, PaCo, Comunicazioni Sociali);
+- Mediatized controversies surrounding the Covid-19 at the nexus of rumors dissemination and the attention economy on Facebook (RIS) and Twitter (ComPol, TS, PaCo);

 - Artificial Intelligence both as a tool for social research (Sociologica) and as an active agent in algorithmic public opinion (Frontiers in Political Science).